cloudsimplus/cloudsimplus/README.md

     .setVmScheduler(new VmSchedulerTimeShared());
 ```

+Additionally, the interface `Storage` was renamed to `FileStorage` and its implementations are `SanStorage` and `HarddriveStorage`, that can be used as before.
 Finally, since the packages were reorganized, you have to adjust them.
 However, use your IDE to correct the imports for you.
 A complete and clear example was presented in the <a href="#a-minimal-and-complete-simulation-example">Examples</a> section above.

 <p align="right"><a href="#top">:arrow_up:</a></p>